richeju/OrchestrationOasis/README.md

 # Orchestration Oasis

 Orchestration Oasis is an infrastructure automation project built around **Ansible**.
-It currently features roles for Docker, UFW, pCloud and ArgoCD to help configure a Debian 12 server.
+It currently features roles for Docker, UFW, and pCloud to help configure a Debian 12 server.
 The list below tracks the remaining work before the first stable release.

 ## Setup